mjberli/airtable-backup-script/README.md

    - Monthly backups for the past year

 4. **Automation**: Set up a cron job (on Unix-based systems) or a scheduled task (on Windows) to run the backup process automatically at regular intervals.

+## No Warranty
+This software is provided for use at your own risk, without any warranty of any kind.
+The authors or copyright holders are not liable for any claims, damages, or other liabilities that may arise from the use or inability to use this software.